DuckDuckPig/AR-flares/README.md

 ## SVM Classification
 Code for the SVM classifier is included in the `classifier_SVM/` folder.
 This code can operate on `.fits` files or `.png` files.

+Requirements: <put .yml file here and delete the bullets below>
 Requires:
  - `os`
  - `glob`